ANYbotics/elevation_mapping/README.md

 * **`mahalanobis_distance_threshold`** (double, default: 2.5)

+    Threshold applied for verifying that a new point fits into the elevation map CDF.
+    The Mahalanobis distance is a point-to-distribution measure that we estimate for each incoming point, and estimates how far, in standard deviations our new measurements can be from the average of all previous measurements.
-    The threshold for the Mahalanobis distance.
-Decides if measurements are fused with the existing data, overwritten or ignored.
+    If a point does not fit the current elevation map within the Mahalanobis threshold, it will not be fused with the elevation map, but rather overwritten or ignored.

+* **`sensor_processor/ignore_points_above`** (double, default: 0.4)
+    A hard threshold on the height of points introduced by the depth sensor.
+Points with a height over this threshold will not be considered valid during the data collection step.

 * **`multi_height_noise`** (double, default: 9.0e-7)

-    Added noise for cell with multiple height measurements (e.g. walls).
+    Noise added to measurements that are higher than the current elevation map at that particular position.
+This noise-adding process is only performed if a point falls over the Mahalanobis distance threshold.

 * **`min_horizontal_variance`**, **`max_horizontal_variance`** (double, default: pow(resolution / 2.0, 2), 0.5)